 Vegetation Monitoring

-Move from a sub-optimal calendar-based to a risk-based VM approach
+Move from a sub-optimal calendar-based to a risk-based vegetation management approach

-Vegetation management is more than just trimming trees and bushes.
+Vegetation management involves regular monitoring and controlling of trees and other vegetation growth and changes over time to identify priority areas for pruning, trimming, and removal activities.
+However, vegetation management is more than trimming trees and bushes.
 It is about keeping critical infrastructure secure from encroachments and wildfire risk to ensure safe, cost-efficient operations and uninterrupted service to customers.

-What is more, traditionally vegetation management is performed based on fixed trim cycles, which take place between 4 and 8 years.
-This is not an optimized and justified approach since it doesn’t rely on up-to-date and accurate data about trees hazards.
+This is particularly important for maintaining the reliability and safety of power lines infrastructure, making it crucial to have an effective vegetation management system in place.
+Historically, vegetation management is performed based on fixed trim cycles, which take place between four and eight years.
+This is not an optimised and justified approach since it doesn’t rely on up-to-date and accurate data about tree hazards.

 Included Variables